 - Soak gelatine sheet in cold water and set aside until ready to use.

 - Lightly whisk lemon curd to get make the texture creamy.
 Fill cooled tart shell.
-Flatten with a palette knife.
+Level off with a palette knife.
 Decorate the top with edible flowers and guavas if desired. *It is best to chill the tart for an hour or two before serving for the lemon curd to set.

 I love how refreshing lemon curd is and the floral notes of guava adds so much character its flavour profile.
 The secret to the curd’s creaminess is emulsifying the butter with a blender.
 The texture becomes almost like a mayonnaise, with the acidity of lemon, and the richness of butter.